grosa1/icse2021-szz-replication-package/README.md

         - `fix_commit_hash` is the commit's hash of the selected fix;
         - `bug_commit_hash` is a list of bug-inducing commits;
         - `earliest_issue_date` is a string containing the timestamp of the earliest issue (YYYY-MM-DDTHH:MM:SS);
-        - `best_scenario_issue_date` represents the date of an ideal issue reported for the bug; it is the date of the last bug inducing commit incremented by 60 seconds (YYYY-MM-DDTHH:MM:SS);
+        - `best_scenario_issue_date` represents the date of an ideal issue reported for the bug; it is the date of the last bug-inducing commit incremented by 60 seconds (YYYY-MM-DDTHH:MM:SS);
-        - `issue_urls` s a list of URLs of issues referenced in the fix commit;
+        - `issue_urls` is a list of URLs of issues referenced in the fix commit;
-        - `language` is a list of the programming languages of the files impacted by fix commit.
+        - `language` is a list of the programming languages of the files impacted by the fix commit.

 - `cloned` is a placeholder folder where git repositories must be copied (or cloned) to replicate this work.
-See instruction below.
+See the instructions below.

-- `json-output-raw` is a folder with a list of JSON files that contain our pre-calculated results for each SZZ algorithm.
+- `json-output-raw` is a folder containing a list of JSON files containing our pre-calculated results for each SZZ algorithm.

-- `scripts` is a folder that contains all scripts created to post-processing or analyze our data.
+- `scripts` is a folder that contains all scripts created to post-process or analyze our data.

 - `tools` is a folder that contains a snapshot of developed codes.
 For new studies, please use the extended version [PySZZ v2](https://github.com/grosa1/pyszz_v2).

-- `results` is a folder that contains all calculated metrics, as Precision, Recall, F-measure, etc.
+- `results` is a folder that contains all calculated metrics, such as Precision, Recall, F-measure, etc.

 ## How to generate the pre-calculated results
 The following are the instructions needed to execute our suite of tools and generate our results.
 This example refers to the B-SSZ variant, but any other algorithm can be reproduced by changing the input arguments as detailed in the original guide.
 See `tools/pyszz.zip` for more instructions.